Remote Vietnam and Laos by Bike

 Ride 69km

 After breakfast, we transfer into Cuc Phuong Park for a look at the awe-inspiring natural beauty preserved here.
 We then cycle out of the park under a cathedral of great trees, emerging into the local farm country.
-After lunch, we transfer to Lanh An, where we continue cycling on a small tarmac road with dramatic mountain scenery along the Buoi River.
-We cycle past local villages of Muong people and their fields of rice, corn, cassava, and sugarcane.
-Arrive in the hushed valley town of Mai Chau with plenty of time to enjoy a dip in the pool or the sunset view from your balcony at our elegant lodge.
-In addition to the majority Viet ethnic group, this region is also home to Hmong, Thai, Tay, Muong, Dao and Hoa people, and you will see their distinctive architecture, costumes, and handicrafts throughout.
+After lunch, we take a quick transfer to bypass a busy highway and continue cycling on a small tarmac road with dramatic mountain scenery along the Buoi River.
+We cycle past local villages of Muong people and their fields of rice, corn, cassava, and sugarcane until we call it a day upon approaching another main road and having pedaled nearly 100 km in total!
+A final one-hour drive takes over the Thung Khe Pass into the Mai Chau Valley, which feels like entering a different world, with a patchwork of lush rice paddies surrounded by forested, rolling hills.
+We spend the night at an elegant lodge nestled in the scenic valley.

 Mai Chau Eco Lodge